wp-plugins/huzzaz-video-gallery/readme.txt

 3. Choose your own custom colors and your video gallery will be responsive and fill up any containing element

 == Changelog ==

+= 3.1 =

+Added support for https:// websites and added new layouts

 = 3.0 =